vikasbalikai/Phase-Locked-Loop-using-skywater-130nm/README.md

     - Multiplier \- 8x
     - Jitter (RMS) <~ 20ns
     - Duty Cycle \- 50%
-- The first three specifications together are called as PVT corner or Process\-Voltage\-Temperature corner
+7. The first three specifications together are called as PVT corner or Process\-Voltage\-Temperature corner
-- Pre\-layout:
+8. Pre\-layout:
     - This phase is all about development and the transistor level simulation of the circuits.
-    - In this phase all the circuits are developed in such a way that most of the disadvantages are already overcome.</h4>
+    - In this phase all the circuits are developed in such a way that most of the disadvantages are already overcome.